camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-automation.md

 For example, if you want to process large multi-page PDFs containing multiple document types (invoices, reports, forms), you can create a document automation project to extract the specific data you want.

-- You must link at least one [document extraction](idp-document-extraction.md) project so the LLM can accurately analyze, classify, and extract document data.
+- You must link at least one [document extraction](idp-document-extraction.md) project for the LLM model to accurately analyze, classify, and extract data.
-- Choose and test different LLM models to find the one that best suits your budget and accuracy requirements.
+- Choose and test different LLM models to find the model that best suits your budget and accuracy requirements.
-- Document classification involves automatically categorizing documents into predefined classes/types, based on their content.
+- Document classification automatically categorizes documents into predefined classes/types, based on their content.

 ## Create document automation project